 In 2003 the Hong Kong government passed a new law that prohibits all foreign domestic helpers from living out.
 The government has stated that the purpose of passing this new law is to protect the foreign domestic helpers, to ensure that they will have proper accommodation given the high property value in Hong Kong.

-After 1 April 2003, all Standard Employment Contracts for domestic helpers prohibit employer and employee from entering into a live-out employment arrangement because the live-in requirement is part of the conditions of stay for domestic helpers.
+After 1 April 2003, all Standard Employment Contracts for domestic helpers prohibit employer and domestic helper from entering into a live-out employment arrangement because the live-in requirement is part of the conditions of stay for domestic helpers.

 There is one exception: if the same employer and domestic helper couple have received permission from the Immigration Department before 1 April 2003 to live out they can continue to do so.
 But only if they declare this and request special permission at the time of visa renewal.
 This group is increasingly shrinking, but the change in law has not stopped the live-out domestic helpers phenomenon.

-Many have criticized this law for causing greater inconvenience for both the employers and employees.
-Working and living in the same place puts pressure on the employer-employee relationship especially because Hong Kong houses are small and there is little to no private space for both parties.
+Many have criticized this live-in rule for causing greater inconvenience for both the employers and domestic helpers.
+Working and living in the same place puts pressure on the employer-domestic helper relationship especially because Hong Kong houses are small and there is little to no private space for both parties.

 The rationale behind the passing of the new law itself does also not make sense.
 The law claims to protect the domestic helper, but as some domestic helpers say, in fact, it makes them more vulnerable.

-And why, if both sides, the employer and the employee, prefer a live-out arrangement, should they be refrained from doing so?
-Moreover, this new law has created a “cat-mouse” situation, since many employers and employees would furtively enter into a live-out arrangement.
+And why, if both sides, the employer and the domestic helper, prefer a live-out arrangement, should they be refrained from doing so?
+Moreover, this new law has created a “cat-mouse” situation, since many employers and domestic helpers would furtively enter into a live-out arrangement.

-Of course what may seem like an innocuous agreement for both the employer and employee to enter into a live-out arrangement may not seem so in front of the law.
+Of course what may seem like an innocuous agreement for both the employer and domestic helper to enter into a live-out arrangement may not seem so in front of the law.
 Playing cat and mouse with the government would involve many offences that may lead to serious criminal sanctions.

-For example, in order for employer and employee to enter into a live-out arrangement, they would still need to state that they have entered into a live-in arrangement when the employee applies for a working visa and when the employer applies for the application for employing a FDH.
+For example, in order for employer and domestic helper to enter into a live-out arrangement, they would still need to state that they have entered into a live-in arrangement when the domestic helper applies for a working visa and when the employer applies for the application for employing a foreign domestic helper.
 Such trivial lie would amount to a false representation to the Immigration Department and is an offence under the Hong Kong Immigration Ordinance.
 It could even lead to a (maximum) fine of $150,000 and imprisonment of 14 years.

 In most cases, people who have entered into a live-out domestic helper arrangement either do not know the consequences of their actions, don’t think they will get caught or they don’t realize how serious the consequences could be.
 After how can you imagine that it may lead to a 14-year imprisonment?
 Employers and domestic helpers both consider it unfair as they believe they have entered into a fair agreement and have not done anything wrong.